Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Approach

 \section{Approach}

-Fig. \ref{fig:approach} illustrates our study design comprising two key approaches (a) a vocabulary approach to measure cross-cultural variations in linguistic expressions of shame/pride and (b) prompting LLM approach to extract latent normative expectations and examine how they differ between India and the U.S.A.
+Fig. \ref{fig:approach} illustrates our study design comprising two key approaches (a) using a psychosocial vocabulary approach to measure how expressions of shame and pride differ and (b) \textit{prompting LLM} approach to extract reasons behind them and how they differ between India and the U.S.A.